Quantum physics in simple terms

 Les particules élémentaires : quarks, leptons et bosons

 IN BRIEF Elementary particles: fundamental units of matter.
 Quarks: components of protons and neutrons, grouped into hadrons.
-Leptons: particles like electrons, without color charge.
+Leptons: particles such as electrons, without color charge.
 Standard model: theoretical framework encompassing particles and their interactions.
-Bosons: mediators of fundamental forces (for example, the Higgs boson).
+Bosons: mediators of fundamental forces (e.g., the Higgs boson).
 Classification of particles into fermions (quarks and leptons) and bosons.
 Particle interaction: … Read more

 Recent discoveries in fundamental physics

 IN BRIEF Discovery of a new force of nature.
 Identification of HD1, the oldest galaxy.
 Future of particle physics post-Higgs boson.
-Advancements in quantum physics opening new research avenues.
+Advances in quantum physics opening new research avenues.
 Dynamics of volcanoes illuminated by recent studies.
-Potential of upcoming discoveries in fundamental physics.
-Assessment of the large hadron collider (LHC).
+Potential of future discoveries in fundamental physics.
+Evaluation of the large hadron collider (LHC).
 Impact of discoveries on the … Read more

 The fundamental forces: gravity, electromagnetism, and more